-Full-year FY03/22 forecast: The company forecast calls for full-year consolidated sales of JPY105.7bn (+1.4% YoY), EBITDA of JPY6.5bn (+1.2% YoY), operating profit of JPY3.5bn (+2.1% YoY), recurring profit of JPY4.0bn (+15.0% YoY), and net income attributable to owners of the parent of JPY1.8bn (-18.1% YoY).
-In the dispensing pharmacy industry, earnings traditionally have been at the mercy of biennial NHI drug price revisions.
-The first-ever "off-year" revision took place in April 2021, with revisions applied to some 70% of all pharmaceuticals on the NHI drug price list.
-Going forward, drug price revisions will take place annually (incorporating the off-year revisions), and Medical System Network foresees further deterioration in the business climate for dispensing pharmacies, heightening the need for operational stability.
-The company sees this change in the business climate as an opportunity for the Community Pharmacy Network segment's Pharmaceuticals Network business to expand via growth in the number of network members.
-In the Dispensing Pharmacy business, the company will focus on filling more prescriptions by strengthening family pharmacy functions and utilizing its LINE official account to enhance communication with customers.
-At the Leasing and Facility-related business, the company seeks to stabilize earnings by targeting 90% occupancy for all serviced residences for the elderly.
-From FY03/22, Medical System Network also has adopted EBITDA as one of its profitability yardsticks.
+At the time of the Q3 results announcement on February 4, 2022, the company made upward revisions to its FY03/22 earnings forecast.
+The revised forecast calls for sales of JPY106.5bn (+2.2% YoY), EBITDA of JPY6.8bn (+5.8% YoY), operating profit of JPY3.8bn (+10.8% YoY), recurring profit of JPY4.2bn (+20.7% YoY), and net income attributable to owners of the parent of JPY2.3bn (+4.6% YoY).
+In the dispensing pharmacy industry, earnings traditionally have been at the mercy of biennial NHI drug price revisions, but the first-ever "off-year" revision took place in April 2021.
+Going forward, drug price revisions will take place annually, and Medical System Network foresees further deterioration in the business climate for dispensing pharmacies.
+However, the company's current business performance has been favorable, with the prescription unit price at its directly operated pharmacies and the pharmaceutical transaction volume at its network members trending above initial plan.
+The company therefore raised its full-year sales forecast by JPY800mn compared to the initial plan.
+In the Leasing and Facility-related business, the company continues to aim for 90% occupancy rates for serviced elderly housing facilities.
+On the profit front, the company revised up its forecast for operating profit by JPY300mn as it successfully curbed travel and transportation expenses.
+It has revised up the net income forecast by JPY500mn in light of a gain on the sale of investment securities and a lower tax burden due to the absorption of a subsidiary.
+From FYO3/22, Medical System Network has adopted EBITDA as one of its profitability yardsticks.